Big Career Decisions

 Fantasy is what drives the mind of a child.
-It is these formative years that catalyse the roller-coaster adventure of shaping their future career decision.
+It is these formative years that catalyse the roller-coaster adventure of shaping their future career decision making.
 As one matures into a teenager, their fantasies incline more towards reality where they seek inspiration from a considerable number of sources.
-After all with age comes wisdom; the child is better able to discern reality from fantasy and take rational steps to realize his dream career decision.
+After all with age comes wisdom; the child is better able to discern reality from fantasy and take rational steps to realize his dream career decisions.

-You get a good idea of where to direct your energy while career hunting when you shift your focus to jobs that inculcate your interests.
-This would enable your profession to seem less like a job and more like an enjoyable hobby.
+You may have made many career decisions throughout the year.
+So after so many decisions & from your experience you get a good idea of where to direct your energy while career hunting when you shift your focus to jobs that inculcate your interests.
+Decision making is a process that helps you reach your important choices.
+During career decision making process one need to answer a set of questions to make a informed decision.
+Making informed career decisions will enable your profession to seem less like a job and more like an enjoyable hobby.
 Nobody likes spending long mundane hours at a job that gets you as excited as having to watch paint dry.
 Or you could always take after your family business.
 The bottom line is, you need to find what makes you happy.
 What your peers find boring may, in fact, be what makes your heart sing with glee.
 In order to pursue this dream job, you may have to begin your career planning at least from the 8th grade.
 It will help you get a better sense of your prospective career field and give you more time to conduct research to prep yourself for exams, university applications, job requirements etc.

 What does success mean to you?
 Is it popularity and respect or materialist gain or does it have a more deep-rooted meaning like long-lasting relationships.
 Are you someone who gets restless when you are not engaged in projects or are you someone who likes taking long breaks.
 Many websites suggest taking the RIASEC test to determine which of the six occupational themes you are well suited for.
 It gives you a vague idea of where to begin your search.
 Speaking from experience, psychometric tests are a good investment as they provide a detailed profile of your strengths and weaknesses and pinpoint jobs that would most likely suit your character.